cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 `fingerprint_script` is an optional field that can specify a script that will be executed and console output of which will be used as a fingerprint for the given task.
 By default task name is used as a fingerprint value.

-`fingerprint_script` is an optional field that can specify a script that will be executed to populate the cache.
+`populate_script` is an optional field that can specify a script that will be executed to populate the cache.
 `populate_script` should create `folder`.

 Which means the only difference between example above and below is that `yarn install` will always be executed in the